SoftBank bid for ARM catches some hedge funds off guard

 Maverick was not alone in betting on gloomier prospects for ARM.
 The amount of ARM stock out on loan to short-sellers stood at 5.6 percent on Friday ahead of the takeover bid, up from 2 percent in January.

-Earlier this year, Maverick also nearly doubled its stake in drugmaker Allergan before a planned $150 billion deal with Pfizer unravelled and Allergan's stock dropped.
+Earlier this year, Maverick also nearly doubled its stake in drugmaker Allergan (AGN.N) before a planned $150 billion deal with Pfizer (PFE.N) unravelled and Allergan's stock dropped.

 Hedge funds who buy and borrow stock have had a particularly tough time in volatile markets this year.